input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/immutable_ledger/ledger.md

 ![Temporary chain schema](images/temporary_chain.svg){ align=right }

-It is a common thing for blockchains to have a starting block (genesis), but it's unusual to have a final block for a chain.
+It's a common thing for blockchains to have a starting block (genesis), but it's unusual to have a final block for a chain.
 After which no any block could be produced.